shahmirfaisal/covid-19-graphql-api/Readme.md

 ---

-If you liked it make sure to give a star.
+If you liked it then make sure to give a star.

 Happy Coding :)